-The siting and design of the BC Power Commission Building constrains the massing of any addition which confines itself to the footprint of the existing building.
+The siting and design of the BC Power Commission Building defines the minimum setback of any addition which confines itself to the footprint of the existing building.
 As a result, the proposed addition has minimum setbacks which are the same or greater than the existing building.